ORNL/certified/README.md

   - [ ] change servers to services where appropriate

 * v1.0.2

-  - [ ] add docs on how to use openssl to decode certificate contents

   - [ ] throw warning if id.crt does not contain the server's
     hostname in SAN (since this will usually result in a connection error